KUNDURTHI/Kundurthi/README.md

 # QA Candidate Test

+YOU CAN DOWNLOAD testspec.js into the project you have given and run it

+It MUST PASS ALL THE TEST CASES

 In this test case i am checking evaluate button and clicking it:

 After clicking evaluate button i am checking history: